 2. Use Your Resources

-Clymer relies on area Boy Scout troops for more than camping expertise.
+Clymer relies on area Scouts BSA troops for more than camping expertise.
 The pack has very little gear, so he borrows stoves, griddles, Dutch ovens and other gear for each outing.
 All he has to do is avoid scheduling conflicts with troop campouts.